warwick-un-society/warwick-un-society.github.io/warmun2021archive/warmunfaqs.md

 description:
 ---

-#### When/where is WARMUN 2021?
+#### When/where is WARMUN 2022?
-Warwick University campus, 1pm 26nd to 5:30pm 28th November.
-Registration is 1pm on 26nd November, opening ceremony commences at 3pm.
+Warwick University campus, 25nd to 27th November.
+See <a href="http://warwickun.org/warmun/timetable">timetable</a> for more information regarding timings.

 #### Will this be an in-person conference?
-Yes - after a year away due to the COVID-19 pandemic, we are proud to announce that our conference will be <b> in-person </b> as normal!
+Yes - we are proud to announce that our conference will be <b> in-person </b> as normal!

 #### How will the conference be affected by COVID-19?
 We are committed to ensuring the safety of our delegates and staff, and as such are following Unviersity and UK Government guidlines throughout.
 Please refer to our <a href="http://warwickun.org/warmun/policies"> Policies and Statements </a> page for more information on how we plan to keep you safe.